QuiggUK/ha-manxutilities/README.md

 ## What does it do?

 This integration grabs data from your Manx Utilities account and creates two sensors in Home Assistant:
-- **Electricity Cost**: Shows you how much you're spending (in £) every 30 minutes
+- **Electricity Cost**: Shows you how much you're spending (in £) each hour
-- **Electricity Usage**: Shows your power consumption (in kWh) every 30 minutes
+- **Electricity Usage**: Shows your power consumption (in kWh) each hour

-The sensors update every 30 minutes, giving you a detailed view of your usage patterns throughout the day.

-## Important Notes About Data Timing

-⚠️ **Please Note**: There is approximately a 1-hour delay between actual usage and when the data becomes available in the Manx Utilities API.
-This means:
-- The readings you see are typically from about an hour ago
+The sensors update every 30 minutes, with readings typically available about an hour after consumption due to Manx Utilities' data ingestion process.
-- This is normal behavior and is handled by the integration
-- The integration automatically accounts for this delay when fetching data
-- All timestamps in Home Assistant will reflect the actual time of usage, not when the data was received

 ## Before you start